 As advised previously, the discus fish need a suitable space to procreate and lay eggs.
 Something like a clay pot placed upside down in the aquarium will create a suitable space for these fish to lay eggs and proceed with their fertilization.

-In fact, it usually lives in groups or, rather, schools.
-What’s more is that these groups live like a proper society and display a proper social structure.
+It usually lives in groups or, rather, schools.
+What’s more, is that these groups live like a proper society and display a proper social structure.

 As pets, the beauty of these creatures has enchanted normal people and fish enthusiasts ever since these fish were discovered.